Five tips to survive Bonnaroo Music Festival

 Shade in the campground is a must.
 I have seen other campers hang out in their spot in full exposure to the sun during the day.
 Then I have seen them disappear into their tent early in the night not to reappear.
 The heat will take the energy out of you and limit your experience at Bonnaroo.

-Follow these survival tips to get the maximum out of the incredible weekend.
+Follow these tips to survive Bonnaroo and get the max out of this incredible weekend.

 Tip six: stay home and read about it.